microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

 ## Application Hex file is programmed using the UBHA

+The Unified Bootloader Host Application is a Java utility that was created to simplify the development and testing process for anyone configuring our basic bootloader.
+You will more than likely be writing your own host to interface with your specific bootloader firmware but UBHA will help you get started with the basic bootloader firmware present in the Melody 8-bit Bootloader Library.

 The application HEX file is loaded in the controller using Microchip's Unified Bootloader Host Application.
 Before programming the controller with the Application HEX file, make sure the controller is programmed with the bootloader.

- Follow the steps below to load a new frimware image onto the device.
+ Follow the steps below to load a new firmware image onto the device.

    1. Download and Launch Unified Bootloader Host Application.
    ![GUI of UBHA](Images/UBHA.png)